-The Federal Aviation Administration recently announced rule changes for the commercial use of unmanned autonomous vehicles.
+The Federal Aviation Administration (FAA) recently announced rule changes for the commercial use of unmanned autonomous vehicles (UAV).
 For companies like AboveNV the changes allow them to significantly expand business plans in northern Nevada.

 Kirk Ellern, one of AboveNV’s co-founders, explained in a phone interview with NNBW how implementing the new Small Unmanned Aircraft Systems (sUAS), Part 107, will benefit their business.